Bit-Nation/panthalassa/README.md

         ````
 * `eth.getPrivateKey(address:string) : Promise<{}>`
     * Parameter:
-        * address: Is a ethereum address
+        * address: Is an ethereum address
     * Returns: Promise that resolves with one key value pair.
 The key value pair will look like this (the key prop is the public address and the value is the private key + information about encryption etc):
     ````js
       //PrivateKey